Cindee Quake-Rapp, PhD, OTR/L

 Angela M. Cecil, MBA, OTR/L

 Professor Cecil earned a BS in Occupational Therapy from Eastern Kentucky University in 1997, her Masters in Business Administration from the University of Louisville in 2005, and will earn her Doctorate of Philosophy in Health Science from Nova Southeastern University by 2021.
-As a practitioner, she has worked in many different healthcare settings, including acute care, inpatient/outpatient rehab, long-term care/skilled nursing facilities, and home health.
-In addition to her clinical practice, she has also enjoyed administrative and leadership positions along the way.
+Professor Cecil teaches movement and conditions courses in the master’s program and has a clinical background in acute care, inpatient/outpatient rehab, skilled nursing and home health.
 Professor Cecil has been a member of the Auerbach School of Occupational Therapy faculty at Spalding University since 2010.
-Through this experience, she has become passionate about education, health policy, advocacy, and inter-professional collaboration.
+Her research focus is on health policy, advocacy, and interprofessional collaboration.

 Jeff Lederer, PhD, OTR/L

-Dr. Lederer received his PhD in Educational Psychology from the University of New Mexico.
-Dr. Lederer has practiced in a variety of treatment settings including rehabilitation and home health.
-He has also worked for several years providing school-based occupational therapy services in both urban and rural communities.
-Recently, he has worked as an occupational therapist for Summit Academy in Middletown, Kentucky.
-His research interests include strategies to effectively include students with disabilities in schools and the community as well as effective teaching strategies and critical reasoning.
-He is a member of the American Occupational Therapy Association as well as serving as a reviewer for the American Journal of Occupational Therapy.
+Dr. Lederer received his MS in Occupational Therapy from Virginia Commonwealth University and his Ph.D. in Educational Psychology from the University of New Mexico.
+Dr. Lederer has practiced in a variety of settings including rehabilitation and home health.
+He also provided school-based occupational therapy services in both urban and rural communities for several years.
+His research interests include strategies to effectively include students and adults with disabilities in the community as well as developing occupational therapy services in community settings.
+He is licensed to practice OT in Kentucky and Florida and is a member of AOTA and KOTA.
+He also serves as a reviewer for the American Journal of Occupational Therapy (AJOT).

 Rob McAlister, PhD, OTR/L

-Professor Pitts received his Masters in Occupational Therapy from Eastern Kentucky University and is currently a doctoral student in the University of Kentucky Rehabilitation Sciences program.
-He is a past chair of the American Hand Therapy Foundation and is currently on the board of the Hand Therapy Certification Commission.
-He currently teaches ergonomic and orthopedic content in the Evaluation and Intervention Course IV on Work, Industry, and Orthopedic Practice.
-He also teaches certification courses for Deep Physical Agent Modalities (DPAM) and is the manager and owner of a hand therapy clinic in Lexington, KY.
-His most recent publications are in hand rehabilitation.
+Professor Pitts received a master’s and doctoral degree (OTD) in occupational therapy from Eastern Kentucky University.
+He is past chair of the American Hand Therapy Foundation and is currently on the board of the Hand Therapy Certification Commission.
+He currently teaches work, industry and orthopedic content in the Evaluation and Intervention and Outcomes courses.
+He also teaches certification courses for Deep Physical Agent Modalities (DPAMS) and is the manager and owner of a hand therapy clinic in Lexington, Ky.
+His most recent publications are on upper extremity rehabilitation.

 Leslie Reed OTD, OTR/L, CPAM